DavidVujic/python-polylith-docs/docs/installation.md

 Done!

-## uv, Hatch, PDM, Rye, Pantsbuild and Maturin
+## uv, Hatch, PDM, Rye, Pantsbuild, Maturin and Pixi

 No globally added tools needed.
 Add the project-specific dependencies (see the [Setup](setup.md) and [Projects & pyproject.toml](projects.md) section), and the build hook plugins to add support for the Polylith structure and when packaging libraries.